Work Test

 If you are 75 or older, your SMSF can only accept

-The work test requires the Members to be gainfully employed.
+The work test requires Members to be gainfully employed within the financial year.

 Gainful Employment

 Being gainfully employed means working for at least 40 hours during a consecutive 30-day period.
-This test has to be met each financial year in order to make contributions (both concessional and non-concessional) if Members are over a certain age.
+This test has to be met each financial year in order to make contributions (both concessional and non-concessional) if Members are over 67.
 Unpaid work is not considered as being gainfully employed.

 • Employer contributions, such as